-Well, look at that — not only the top result says that the attack on 9/11 was faked–the five top results do.
+Well, look at that.
+Not only the top result says that the attack on 9/11 was faked–the top five results do.
 To the untrained eye it looks like the press has been hiding something from you.

 But of course the 9/11 attacks were not faked.
 So why does Google return these results?

-The main reason here is the term — the term “hoax” is applied to the 9/11 attacks primarily on conspiracy sites.
-So when Google looks for clusters on that term (and links to documents containing that term) it finds that conspiracy sites rank highly.
+The main reason here is the term.
+The term “hoax” is applied to the 9/11 attacks primarily on conspiracy sites.
+So when Google looks for clusters on that term (and links to documents containing that term), it finds that conspiracy sites rank highly.

-Think about it — reputable physics journals, policy magazines, and national newspapers are not likely to run headlines asking if the attacks were a hoax.
+Think about it: reputable physics journals, policy magazines, and national newspapers are not likely to run headlines asking if the attacks were a hoax.
 But conspiracy sites are.

 The same holds true even for more benign searches.
 The question, “Are we eating too much protein” has Google return a panel from the Huffington Post (now HuffPost) and a website from a vegan advocacy group.